ooikk/Arduino-Documentation/04_T-Rex_Game/t_Rex.md

 ## Toggle Switch

-To prevent abnormal action if someone press the switch for very long, the action only start with "Press" and "Released" sequence.
+To prevent abnormal action when player presses the switch continuosly, the action only start with "Press" and "Released" sequence.

-This code will wait until user Press and Release.
+This code will wait until player Press and Release.
 Use in none playing mode.
 ```
     // Wait user to continue
     switchState = digitalRead(togglePin);